In the world of search engine optimization, there are so many questions you could ask.

 While some may say the answer is black and white, others disagree.
 Truth be told, a lot goes into an SEO strategy, and a lot can go wrong.

 Thankfully, we’re here to break it all down and to give you an answer once and for all.
-Plus, eight additional tips to consider before you get started.
+Plus, additional tips to consider before you get started.

 Need an answer fast about how long SEO takes for results?
 Jump ahead to: